 - Celiac Disease Is Not A Food Allergy

 - Misuse of the Phrase “Gluten Allergy” Online

 Celiac Disease Is Not A Food Allergy

-The first aspect you should understand is that clinical celiac disease and even non-celiac gluten sensitivity (NCGS) is fundamentally different from an allergy in the traditional sense.
-An allergy is a Type 1 Hypersensitivity that produces a different response in our bodies than an intolerance or an autoimmune disease.
+First of all, clinical celiac disease and non-celiac gluten sensitivity (NCGS) are fundamentally different from an allergic response.
+An allergy is a Type 1 Hypersensitivity that produces a different, more immediate response in our bodies than an intolerance or an autoimmune disease.

 Someone suffering from celiac disease symptoms isn’t suffering from a food allergy; they’re suffering from an autoimmune disease.
-I explain this to some degree with the main article of this site, but because I receive an overwhelming number of visitors and emails targeting the phrase “gluten allergy symptoms” I thought I better address the term more directly in its own article.
+I explain this in greater detail elsewhere in the Gluten Intolerance School, but because I receive an overwhelming number of visitors and emails targeting the phrase “gluten allergy symptoms” I thought I better address the term more directly in its own article.